 Founder of Jacksonville-based Attitude Records, the launching pad for the Chill Deal Boys, who morphed into various acts, including 95 South (“Whoot, There It Is” on Atlanta’s Ichyban Records) and platinum-selling Quad City DJ’s (“Come On and Ride the Train” on Atlantic Records).
 Cohen also launched female rapper Mamado on WTG Records, a CBS label, in 1988.
 He later lifted punk mavens Stevie Stiletto from obscurity to international acclaim, licensing the band’s “American Asshole” album, recorded at Jim DeVito’s studio in St. Augustine, to S&F Records in Germany for European distribution.
 Cohen sold his distribution and one-stop operation, Dolphin Music, in 2007.

 Band leader and drummer for top show bands.
-Session drummer for producer / engineer Joe Venneri at La Studio in New York.
+Session drummer for producer/engineer Joe Venneri at Le Studio in New York.

 Played on national commercials and records for various producers and writers.
-Approached by Playboy to be the drummer in the Playboy Playmate of the Year Band which fell through due to other commitments.
+Approached by Playboy to be the drummer for the Playboy Playmate of the Year Band.
 Started talent agency in Jacksonville 1982 after working with Music Media Management Corp. in Atlantic City, NJ.

 Jacksonville Beach-based, super-heavy rock band, formerly known as Grundig.
 “Discovered” by Limp Bizkit front man Fred Durst; who signed the group to Flip/A&M, now on Geffen.
 Also see Durst, Fred